Tag: domestic violence

 -

-Counterproductive protection: a story about survival under the Hague Convention
+Counterproductive protection: a story about survival behind the Hague Convention

 June 29, 2024.
 The terror that this Uruguayan mother experienced in Spain at the hands of her daughter’s father did not lessen with the protective orders she obtained.
 Au contraire.